cnorick/curse-of-strahd-notes/Locations/Tser Pool Encampment (G).md

 - Draw a stark contrast between what they've seen so far ([[Death House]] and [[Village of Barovia (E)]])
 	- These people are colorful and having fun singing and drinking around the fire
 - When the party enters, as soon as a [[Vistani|Vistana]] catches sight, have them call out like they've just seen a long lost friend
-	- The party is ushered in and given food and wine.
+	- The party is ushered in around the fire and given food and wine
 - One or two of the [[Vistani]] should be the main NPCs in the camp
 	- [[Arahja]] doing most of the talking and [[Rina]] chiming in every now and then
 - There are 12 bandits that are drinking and 3 sober bandit captains

 ### [[Madam Eva]]'s Tent
 - When she does the [[Card Reading]], roll out the "black velvet" cloth that you packed